jscad/jscad-desktop/README.md

   > Note: this is experimental, and somewhat clunky, will VERY LIKELY change in the future !!!

   1 - with explicit require() calls (prefered method)

+  - toggle the 'Experimental geometry caching:' setting in the options panel (turned on by default)

   - install the following package in your design